-(a) Minor Alterations.
+- (a) Minor Alterations.
 The HPC may define certain categories of work as Minor Alterations and delegate approval of an Administrative Certificate of Appropriateness for such Minor Alterations to Department staff.
-If the HPC delegates such approvals to Department staff, Minor Alterations shall include the following categories of work:
+If the HPC delegates such approvals to Department staff, Minor Alterations shall include the following categories of work: - (1) Work to perform ordinary maintenance and repairs, which for the purpose of this Article damage; - (2) Work the sole purpose and effect of which is to comply with the Unreinforced Masonry

-(1) Work to perform ordinary maintenance and repairs, which for the purpose of this Article 10 shall mean any work the sole purpose and effect of which is to correct deterioration, decay, or damage;
+10 shall mean any work the sole purpose and effect of which is to correct deterioration, decay, or approved by the Department without a hearing before the HPC.
+The Department shall mail the